kumar303/safer-typescript-examples/blog-post.md

 ## The case for generics

-Let's say you need a another function to call a different endpoint, this time to fetch user roles:
+Let's say you need another function to call a different endpoint, this time to fetch user roles:

 <pre class="language-ts">